 Long Head Tricep Exercises

-For the long head of the triceps, the dumbbell overhead tricep extension is a go-to exercise.
+For the long head of the triceps, the dumbbell overhead triceps extension is a go-to exercise.
 This exercise is perfect for hitting the long head of the triceps because of the position of the arms (overhead, with the long head of the triceps getting a full stretch).

-Medial Head Tricep Exercises
+Medial Head Triceps Exercises

 A great exercise to target the medial head of the triceps is the rope pushdown.
-As compared to the straight bar tricep pushdown (which targets the lateral head more) using a rope allows the lifter to use a neutral hand grip, putting more emphasis on the medial head.
+As compared to the straight bar triceps pushdown (which targets the lateral head more) using a rope allows the lifter to use a neutral hand grip, putting more emphasis on the medial head.

-Short Head Tricep Exercises
+Short Head Triceps Exercises

 To hit the short head (or lateral head) of the triceps one of the best exercises is actually a variation of the bench press; the close grip bench press!
 The form for this exercise is almost identical to the standard bench press with two small tweaks.